hpcaubuserguide/hpcaub_userguide/userdoc/octopus/getting_connected.rst

 on linux/mac
 ^^^^^^^^^^^^

-to push you public key to the cluster, the command ``ssh-copy-id`` can be used.
+to push your public key to the cluster, the command ``ssh-copy-id`` can be used.

 .. code-block:: bash